Quick summary

 Read guideCommon questions

-Cervical mucus changes, mild pelvic pain, libido changes, and a temperature shift are common clues.
+Cervical mucus changes, mild pelvic pain, breast tenderness, libido changes, spotting, and a temperature shift are common clues.